La Salle’s Information Technology Program is one of three separate programs in computing at La Salle.

 The program is designed for those students interested in the study of networks and client support systems, with an option for evening classes for students to accommodate busy schedules.

-Students may earn both a B.A. in Computer Science and a M.S. in Information Technology Leadership, a B.S. in Computer Science and a M.S. in Information Technology Leadership, a B.A. in Information Technology and a M.S. in Information Technology Leadership, or a B.S. in Information Technology and a M.S. in Information Technology Leadership by participating in the University’s Five-Year Program.
-Students would satisfy the undergraduate computer science or information technology major requirements during their first four years at the Univesity, earning a minimum of 120 credits, of which a maximum of six may be graduate credits, while maintaining a GPA of 3.0 or better.
-Upon completion of a bachelor’s degree, students may then enter the M.S. in Information Technology Leadership by completing the remainder of the full degree requirements.
+Students may earn both a B.A. in Computer Science and a M.S. in Cybersecurity, a B.S. in Computer Science and a M.S. in Cybersecurity, a B.A. in Information Technology and a M.S. in Cybersecurity, or a B.S. in Information Technology and a M.S. in Cybersecurity by participating in the University’s Five-Year Program.
+Students would satisfy the undergraduate computer science or information technology major requirements during their first four years at the University, earning a minimum of 120 credits, of which a maximum of nine credits may be used for graduate credits, while maintaining a GPA of 3.0 or better.
+Upon completion of a bachelor’s degree, students may then enter the M.S. in Cybersecurity by completing the remainder of the full degree requirements.

 Major in Information Technology